-In early August, a group of approximately 6,000 students in the class of 2018 will begin receiving invitations from the College Board’s Access to Opportunity program to participate in an initiative to connect them to virtual advisers who can help them navigate the college application and financial aid processes.
-Students invited to participate in the pilot are high achieving—their scores are in the top 10th percentile nationally on the PSAT/NMSQT® —and SAT but they may come from a low-income household.
+In 2017, a group of approximately 12,000 students in the class of 2018 received invitations from the College Board’s Access to Opportunity program to participate in an initiative to connect them to virtual advisers who can help them navigate the college application and financial aid processes.
+Students invited to participate in the pilot are high achieving—their scores are in the top 10th percentile nationally on the PSAT/NMSQT® and SAT—but they may come from a low-income household.

 The advisers for this initiative are being provided by our partner, the College Advising Corps, and are sponsored through the generous support of Bloomberg Philanthropies.
 The College Advising Corps is a nationally recognized non-profit organization that trains recent college graduates to serve as near-peer college advisers, to assist students and their families through the complex college-going process.
 Through their virtual advising mode, advisers are available by phone, email, chat, and text messaging to answer student questions.
 Students in the pilot will have access to their advisers through their senior year of high school and can reach out to them to discuss college academics, campus life, and more.